apache/incubator-resilientdb/docs/blog.md

 ## Nexus: An Agentic RAG Assistant for ResilientDB and Distributed Systems

 ### Overview
 Nexus is a Next.js-based agentic Retrieval-Augmented Generation (RAG) assistant tailored for Apache ResilientDB, blockchain, and distributed systems.
-It combines LlamaIndex (TypeScript) orchestration, DeepSeek for reasoning, Gemini Embedding 001 for retrieval, and Supabase (Postgres + pgvector) for persistent storage and memory, delivering grounded, cited answers with inline markers.
+It combines LlamaIndex (TypeScript) orchestration, DeepSeek for reasoning, Gemini Embedding 001 for retrieval, and Supabase (Postgres + pgvector) for persistent storage and memory, delivering grounded answers with clear citations.

 ### Motivation
 - The research landscape is dense; answers must be verifiable and source-linked.